sindhuja90/recruiter-tool/README.md

 ## TalentHive - Recruitment Management System

 _TalentHive_ is a web-based application designed to streamline and enhance the recruitment process.
-Built with _React_, _Tailwind CSS_, _Express.js_, and _PostgreSQL_ via _ElephantSQL_, TalentHive offers a user-friendly interface for managing candidate data effectively.
+Built with _React_, _Tailwind CSS_, _Express.js_, _Node.js_, and _PostgreSQL_ via _ElephantSQL_, TalentHive offers a user-friendly interface for managing candidate data effectively.

 ### Features
 1. **Candidate Management**: Easily add, update, and delete candidate details.